Is My Accident Near Work Considered On-Duty? Seeking Clarity on Legal Rights and Benefits

 Ramakrishna Terapalli

-And also Please inform I am eligible for EDLI and EPS or not due to permanent disability
+Also, please inform me if I am eligible for EDLI and EPS due to permanent disability.

 With regards,